-- 1. Health indicator in Saran district has improved.
-Services like Institutional delivery, Complete Immunization, Family Planning, Complete ANC, School Health activity, Kala-azar eradication may required to be improved.
+- 1. Health indicator in Saran District has improved.
+Services like Institutional delivery, Complete Immunization, Family Planning, Complete ANC, School Health activity, Kalaazar eradication may required to be improved.
 So there is an opportunity to take the indicator to commendable rate of above 75+% by deploying more efforts and will. - 2.
 Introduction of PPP Scheme: Through introduction of PPP Scheme we can overcome shortfall of specialist at Block level. - 3.
-Involvement of PRIs: PRI members at district, Block and village level are very cooperative to support the programmes.
-Active involvement of PRI members can help much for acceptance of health care deliveries and generation of demand in community. - 4.
-Improvement of infrastructure: With copious funds available under NRHM, there is good opportunity to make each health facility neat and clean, Well Equipped and Well Nurtured.
+Involvement of PRIs: PRI members at District, Block and District level are very cooperative to support the programmes.
+Active involvement of PRI members can help much for acceptance of health care deliveries and generation of demand in community. - Improvement of infrastructure: With copious funds available under NRHM, there is good opportunity to make each health facility neat and clean, Well Equipped and Well Nurtured.